luispcosta/git_commits_viewer/README.md

 ## Installation

-After verifying that you have all the required software installed in your machine, `cd` into the directory where you have downloaded the project to.
+After verifying that you have all the required software installed in your machine, `cd` into the directory where you have downloaded the project to and run:

 ```
 bundle install